-Learn more about Hong Kong's overall economic situation, including its GDP growth, external trade, retail sales, property market, labour market, financial market and consumer price inflation, etc on the following website:
+Learn more about Hong Kong's overall economic situation, including its economic growth, external trade, retail sales, property market, labour market, financial market, and consumer price inflation, etc on the following website:

-Browse the latest statistics on Hong Kong (e.g. population, labour, external trade, national Income and balance of payments, consumer price, GDP, energy, housing and property, business performance of key sectors) and access various statistical reports and publications on
+Browse the latest statistics on Hong Kong (e.g. population, labour, external trade, national income and balance of payments, consumer price, four major industries and other selected industries, technology, Hong Kong profile, energy, housing and property, etc.) and access various statistical reports and publications on

 Brand Hong Kong symbolises Hong Kong's heritage while reflecting the city's forward-looking and innovative nature.
 Since it was launched in 2001, the visual identity of a flying dragon and the "Asia's world city" brandline have become synonymous with Hong Kong.